aspose-zip/Aspose.ZIP-API-References/english/java/com.aspose.zip/archiveentry/_index.md

 Extracts the entry to the filesystem by the path provided.

-Extract two entries of zip archive, each with own password
+Extract two entries of ZIP archive, each with own password

 ```